agmmnn/awesome-blender/README.md

     - [FontSelector](https://github.com/samytichadou/FontSelector_blender_addon/) : easy font management inside Blender.
 - Lighting/HDRI
     - [Gaffer](https://github.com/gregzaal/Gaffer) : is a Blender add-on that helps you light your scenes by presenting all the right settings in convenient panels for quick access and experimentation. [[market]](https://blendermarket.com/products/gaffer-light-manager/)
+    - [Extra Lights](https://github.com/jlampel/bl_extra_lights) :  is a plugin for Blender that adds physically based, photometric lighting presets to the Add menu.
     - [HDRI Sun Aligner](https://github.com/akej74/hdri-sun-aligner) : HDRI Sun Aligner is a Blender 2.8 addon for automatically rotating an object (e.g. a sun) to match the brightest point in a HDRI environment texture.
     - [LeoMoon LightStudio](https://leomoon.com/downloads/plugins/leomoon-lightstudio/) : lighting system for Blender. [[market]](https://blendermarket.com/products/leomoon-lightstudio)
     - [Physical Starlight and Atmosphere](https://blendermarket.com/products/physical-starlight-and-atmosphere) [$] : is a full environmental simulator that takes inspiration of 'sandbox' game worlds and editors, bringing visual consistency between every object in the scene.